 For example, if you didn’t want exposure to tobacco or gun producers, you would simply exclude them from being purchased in your portfolio.
-This form of “exclusionary” investing is referred to in the industry as “SRI,” and is the most common form of socially responsible investing being used today.
+This form of “exclusionary” investing is referred to in the industry as SRI, and it’s the most common form of socially responsible investing being used today.

 SRI vs. ESG

 There is no global standard on how to evaluate these metrics, but a handful of third-party firms have established thorough research and ranking methodologies.
 By using these ratings, investors can go much further in their application of socially responsible investing.
-Instead of simply excluding companies they don’t want to own, they can actively seek out companies doing a better job managing environmental, social and governance issues.
+Instead of simply excluding companies they don’t want to own, they can proactively seek out companies doing a better job managing environmental, social and governance issues.

-Will My Performance Suffer?
+Will My Portfolio Performance Suffer?

 If you still don’t know where to start, take a look at our Socially Responsible Personal Strategy.
 This is Personal Capital’s turnkey solution built with best-in-class ESG-ranked U.S. stocks, and our proprietary Smart Weighting methodology.